fabryandrea/data-circle-project-data-warehouse/data-stack/readme.md

 Hello everyone and we hope you are having a good day!

-I try to give you all an insight about our data stack and choices that you can make for this course.
+We try to give you all an insight about our data stack and choices that you can make for this course.

 We want to provide a tech stack for building a datawarehouse with which you are able to implement the project, nevertheless it is you who can choose how to set up your environment for it.